moravianlibrary/Rozcestnik-studovna/private/ukladaniDat.en.md

 <p class="with-image">
     <img class="on-left" src="/images/help/ukladaniDat/server.png">
     Home file and the contents of your desktop are stored on the library server.
-Within </strong>one day</strong> you can switch between computers in the study and your files will be accessible from all computers.
+Within <strong>one day</strong> you can switch between computers in the study and your files will be accessible from all computers.
 </p>